Darci Lynne: America's Got Talent: The Champions and more touring

 In January 2019, Lynne was a guest in the Food Network show Winner Cake All.
 She returned to America's Got Talent as a contestant on America's Got Talent: The Champions.
 In the preliminaries, she performed a medley of "Nutbush City Limits" and "Proud Mary" with Oscar.
 Although she was voted in the top three, she did not receive enough votes to continue to the next round.
 She was brought back as a wild card act and performed "O mio babbino caro" with Petunia in the finals.
-During the results show, she and Bill Barretta performed "Can't Smile Without You", with Lynne singing as Edna and Baretta as Rowlf from The Muppets.
+During the results show, she and Bill Barretta performed "Can't Smile Without You", with Lynne singing as Edna and Baretta as Rowlf the Dog from The Muppets.
 She ended up as runner-up behind magician Shin Lim, the winner of season 13.

 Announced in October 2018, Lynne began a second tour in February 2019, called Darci Lynne and Friends: Fresh Out of the Box.
 In March 2019, Lynne appeared as a guest for two stops of the Barbie Be Anything Tour.
 In April 2019, she appeared in a WE Day event in Washington.
 In September 2019, Lynne returned to America's Got Talent as a guest performer again, along with season 12 finalist Preacher Lawson; Lynne performed "It's a Man's Man's Man's World" with Petunia.
 In November 2019, she appeared as a guest on an episode of the sketch-comedy series All That with her puppet Petunia, and also appeared in a WE Day event in Vancouver.

 In February 2020, Lynne appeared as a guest on The Kelly Clarkson Show, performing "Something's Got a Hold on Me" with Oscar.
 This was followed by another appearance on the show in April.
-In July 2020, Lynne became a panelist on Nickelodeon's Unfiltered, hosted by Jay Pharaoh.
+In July 2020, Lynne became a panelist on Nickelodeon's Unfiltered, hosted by Jay Pharoah.
 She made a second appearance on All That as the musical guest, performing "Something's Got a Hold on Me" with Oscar.